-So Adobe Illustrator isn’t really THAT hard to get a hold of.
+So Adobe Illustrator isn’t really THAT hard to get a hold of but here is a couple of tips on how to make it even easier.
 If you ever used Photoshop or even a basic paint program, Illustrator is something that can be learned fairly simply.
 The basics at least… But even the most skilled designers that use adobe illustrator can be overwhelmed by the sheer number of functions and tools that are available and often overlook some of them.
 These basic functions can really make you more productive and make you work faster and more efficient.

 1. The workspace

 The first thing to make you more efficient is to arrange and customize your workspace.
 Remove the windows and tools you don’t need and set some that you do.
 Illustrator comes preloaded with some presets for the workspace but you may want to make your own arrangement.
 You can even save the settings and load them anytime you wish.
 My basic workspace features color swatches, stroke, brushes and layer windows always open.
 The align, transform, appearance, pathfinder and gradient windows are all minimized so that they are not in the way but can still be easily accessed whenever needed.
 On the left I keep the toolbar in two columns just because I’m more used to it being like that since the old days of Photoshop and Illustrator but it can be set to just one column to make it take up less space.